spacetelescope/mosviz/docs/gettingstarted.rst

 There are many ways to open a dataset with MOSViz:

-* A catalog of targets in tabular form
 * By selecting the **Open Data Set** item under the **File** menu or using the equivalent shortcut (e.g. **Ctrl+O** on Linux, **Cmd+O** on Mac).
 * Dragging and dropping data files on the main window.